Esri/arcgis-maps-sdk-java-samples/scene/scene-properties-expressions/README.md

 ![](ScenePropertiesExpressions.png)

 ##How it works##
-To update a graphic's orientation using expressions:
+To update a `Graphic`'s orientation using expressions:
 1. Create a new `GraphicsOverlay`.
 2. Create a `SimpleRenderer` and set expressions on its scene properties: `renderer.getSceneProperties() .setHeadingExpression("HEADING")`.
 Then set the renderer to the graphics overlay with `graphicsOverlay.setRenderer